MarcWoerner/personal_website/src/content/posts/how_to_take_smart_notes.md

 The author makes it clear from the beginning that academic or non-fiction writing needs a solid structure:

-"A good structure is something you can trust.
+> “A good structure is something you can trust.
 It relieves you from the burden of remembering and keeping track of everything.
-If you can trust the system, you can let go of the attempt to hold everything together in your head and you can start focusing on the important."
+If you can trust the system, you can let go of the attempt to hold everything together in your head and you can start focusing on the important.”
+> — *Sönke Ahrens, How to Take Smart Notes*

 I really like the quote because I can relate to it through other areas of my life.
 For instance, using a calendar to structure my daily routine feels completely natural to me — I always know what happens when.
 As a result, I never get the feeling that I may have forgotten something or left something unfinished.
 The same logic applies to writing: once you’ve established a clear structure, you can shift your focus to the more important and creative part — generating ideas.